Lynn Donovan-Milligan '92, '94 enters her 11th season as the head women's basketball coach at Rider University. In 2017-18.

-In 2010-11, Milligan, for the third season in a row, coached a member of the MAAC All-Rookie team (MyNeshia McKenzie) with Ali Heller earning MAAC 6th Player of the Year honors after being one of the most prolific three-point shooters in the nation.
+In 2010-11, Milligan, for the third season in a row, coached a member of the MAAC All-Rookie team (McKenzie) with Ali Heller earning MAAC Sixth Player of the Year honors after being one of the most prolific three-point shooters in the nation.

 "We're proud of being able to achieve more wins, but you always want more," said Milligan.
 "We feel that the advancement of the team is going in the right direction."

-In Milligan's first season, Rider tripled its win total in the Metro Atlantic Athletic Conference (MAAC) and the excitement that Milligan brought to the program boosted attendance in Alumni Gym to almost 600 fans per game.
+In Milligan's first season, Rider tripled its win total in the MAAC and the excitement that Milligan brought to the program boosted attendance in Alumni Gym to almost 600 fans per game.
 An Alumni Gym record for women's basketball was set on February 17, 2008 as 1,494 fans were on hand to see the Broncs take on nationally ranked conference rival Marist.

 In 2008-09, attendance increased again to an average of 900 fans per home game and the Broncs have consistently almost 700 fans per contest since.